OpenMoonRay/openmoonray-docs/docs/moonray/maps/TransformSpaceMap.md

   default: True

-  When true, instance level transforms below the specified one are concatenated otherwise only the selected level's transform is used
+  <p>When true, instance level transforms below the specified one are concatenated otherwise only the selected level's transform is used<\p>

   <h3>from_space</h3>